akaFM/One-Way-Out/README.md

 ## Project Description

 > ### Why is this project important to us?
 > In our coursework up until this point, we've used coding solely for academic purposes.
 But we've perservered in using it because we are aware that it is an extremely valuable real-world skill and have been anticipating the creation of something more useful.
 Whether it is for designing webpages or constructing major entertainment titles, coding is used around the world for "real" purposes.
-"One Way Out" represents the first time that we will use our accumulated skills for something more practical- something that others can enjoy in the real world.
+"One Way Out" represents the first time that we will use our accumulated skills for something more practical- something that others, especially those who are entirely familiar with computer programming, can enjoy in the real world.
+This project gives us a chance to present our collective knowledge in the form of something almost everyone can enjoy- a simple computer game.
+>
+> ## What languages/tools/technologies will we use?
+> "One Way Out" will be programmed entirely in C++, using Visual Studio Code for organization and GitHub for collaboration purposes.
+It won't have a GUI, but will instead rely on user interaction through the console.
+Since the game is text-based, we have to put in quite a lot of extra effort for immersion purposes, so one of our big objectives is to push the limits of how detailed and interactive a console-based game can get.
+Since we are exclusively using C++, but still want to show off what we've learned so far, we'll be using a wide variety of techniques for the purpose of creating and maintaining diverse/practical code.
+Some of these techniques will include inheritance, polymorphism, 2D arrays, and a particular emphasis on object-oriented programming.

  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?